blockchain-certificates/minimal-mistakes/guide/options.md

 Note that this uses the same Bitcoin daemon mentioned in ‘Testnet’ -- just with different configuration options.

-Our [Bitcoind instructions](https://github.com/blockchain-certificates/cert-issuer/blob/master/docs/bitcoind.md) describe how to install a Bitcoin node and configure it to use testnet.
+Our [Bitcoind instructions](https://github.com/blockchain-certificates/cert-issuer/blob/master/docs/bitcoind.md) describe how to install a Bitcoin node.

 **Blockchain.info**